10up/wp-scaffold/themes/10up-block-theme/README.md

 ---

-## 5. Theme structure

-- `assets/`: source CSS, JS, images, fonts
-- `blocks/`: custom block packages
-- `parts/`: reusable template parts for header, footer, etc.
-- `patterns/`: registered pattern markup and helpers
-- `src/`: small PHP classes for theme setup and registration
-- `templates/`: full-site editing templates

-## 6. Working with the theme
+## 5. Working with the theme

 - Update editor and global styles in `theme.json`.
 - Add frontend styles in `assets/css/` and scripts in `assets/js/`.
-- Add or extend blocks in `blocks/<block-name>/`.
+- Define theme style variations in `styles/` and activate them from the Site Editor styles panel.
+- Use `npm run scaffold:block` to create new blocks, then update the generated files under `blocks/<block-name>/`.
 - Register template parts in `parts/`, and templates in `templates/`.

+### Style variations

+The theme supports block theme style variations via JSON files in `styles/`.
+Create a file like `styles/my-style.json` with a `title`, `slug`, and `styles` section.
+Once added, open the Site Editor and select the style variation from the Styles panel.

-## 7. Adding a block
+## 6. Adding a block

 1. Create a new folder under `blocks/<block-name>/`.
 2. Add `block.json`, `index.ts`, `edit.tsx`, and `style.css`.